davidobrien1/project-iris-data/README.md

 ## Use of Python libraries and other

+## Creating the Readme file

+As the first part of this project involved creating the project plan within the Readme file, I found myself researching various formatting syntax for Markdown files.
+Much of the information found online seems to be repetitive and I found that the references in [2](https://guides.github.com/features/mastering-markdown/) and [3](https://help.github.com/articles/basic-writing-and-formatting-syntax/) below cover much of the information I required for this project.

 ## Use of Github

 ## Double check that use of data is licensed, referenced